Brands and Horns

 Materials and lacquer

 There are three common materials saxophones are made from (with many variations): Brass, Silver, and Gold.
-Brass is by far the most common.
-Brass is a mixture of copper and zinc over the years the ratios have changed greatly.
-New horns tend to have more zinc, giving them a brighter sound.
+If fact they are all made of brass, but are sometimes plated with gold and/or silver.
+A straight brass horn, usually with lacquer, is by far the most common.
+Brass is an alloy (often including copper and zinc, and sometimes other metals.)
+Over the years the ratios and components have changed greatly.
+New horns tend to have more zinc, giving them a brighter sound (and more weight, zinc is dense!).
 French brass has long been considered of the best quality.
-Brass is used for instruments because of the way it resonates as well as because it is an extrmemly soft metal and is very malleable.
+Brass is used for instruments because of the way it resonates as well as because it is an extremely soft metal and is very malleable.

-Silver saxophones are not uncommon, however they are not solid silver.
+Silver plated saxophones are not uncommon, however they are not generally solid silver.
 It is usually a brass body that has been plated in silver making these horns slightly heavier.
 A horn with silver plating will definitely have a slightly different tone, timbre and sound.
 Opinions vary as to exactly what the difference is.
 Gold plated horns are even less common.
 Gold is a heavy metal and plating a horn will make it even heavier.
 Gold tends to darken the sound of an instrument.
-Gold or silver plated horns are often more expensive then lacquered horns.
+Gold or silver plated horns are often more expensive than lacquered horns.
+Also, because gold does not bond well directly to brass gold plated horns will actually have a thin silver plating on top of the brass and below the gold, making them even heavier.

 Sometimes people will find a vintage horn where some or most of the lacquer is worn off.
-In an attempt to “restore” the horn they will have it relcquered.
-This is generally a terrible idea and can ruin an otherwise excellent horn.
+In an attempt to “restore” the horn they will have it relacquered.
+This is not always a great idea and can ruin an otherwise excellent horn.
 The instrument companies are forced to change the composition of their lacquer every year due to new laws.
-Needless to say the lacquers used today are very different then those used years ago.
+Needless to say the lacquers used today are very different than those used years ago.
 And regardless of whether they are better or worse, they are not suited to the compositions of older horns.
 The method used to relacquer a horn is also a problem.
-It often involves dipping the horn in acid to remove all old lacquer and also buffing.
+It often involves dipping the horn in acid, or excessive buffing to remove all old lacquer.
 This can thin out the metal and greatly affect the sound and response of the horn.
-Relacquered horns are generally of a lesser value.
+Relacquered horns are of lower value than the same horn that has incomplete or no lacquer.
 There are a few ways to tell if a horn has been relacquered.
-First of all, if a horn is more then 10 years old and has all or even most of the lacquer that is unusual.
-Also the engraving on the bell will be more shallow and less defined then it would otherwise be.
-If the horn is recently relacquered there may be a red dust residue left arount the posts and keys.
+First of all, if a horn is more than 10 years old and has all or even most of the lacquer that is unusual.
+Also the engraving on the bell will be more shallow and less defined than it would otherwise be.
+If the horn is recently relacquered there may be a red dust residue left around the posts and keys.

 How Much to Pay?